 The required streetscape type is determined by the zoning district or by the designated frontage.
-Where there is a conflict between a designated frontage and the zoning district, the designated frontage standard applies.
-If more than 1 streetscape can be used, the Planning and Development Officer shall make the final determination.
-Design specifications for streetscape improvements can be found in the Raleigh Street Design Manual and City Tree Manual.
+Where there is conflict between a designated frontage and the zoning district, the designated frontage standard applies.
+Dimensional standards for planting area, tree spacing, and utility placement and the planting type may be varied to accommodate GSI practices.
+The Planning and Development Officer and the Urban Forester shall make the final determination.
+Design specifications for streetscape improvements can be found in the Raleigh Street Design Manual, the City Tree Manual, and the City Stormwater Design Manual.